viettran-edgeAI/MCU/README.md

-# Quantization - ondevice training - optimized container structure for microcontrollers (STL_MCU)
+# Quantization - ondevice training for microcontrollers

 ![Full pipeline overview](/docs/imgs/full_pipeline_overview.jpg)

 This repository provides a compact, memory-efficient C++ toolkit for pre-training, embedding, and running quantum random forest models on microcontrollers, and even goes further - retraining models on the microcontroller itself, allowing them to adapt to new data throughout their lifecycle without reloading code or intervention.
-The entire project is built on a new foundation library, which includes containers with extreme memory optimization and fragmentation.
+The entire project is built on a new foundation library, which includes containers with extreme memory optimization and defragmentation.

 ## Quantization — brief introduction